randy-tarasevich/legacyelectrical/README.md

 # legacyelectrical
-Basic multi-page website for an electrical contracting business the utilizes the Bootstrap framework.
+Basic multi-page website for an electrical contracting business utilizing the Bootstrap framework.